 Peter Mac has marked one year since our move from East Melbourne to Parkville.
-The Welcome Hall was filled with music and lighting to mark the first anniversary in our new home, on Friday 30 June.
+The Welcome Hall was filled with music and lighting to celebrate our first anniversary in our new home, on Friday 30 June.

 Staff and patients enjoyed purple cupcakes and juice through the day, and gathered for speeches from senior staff representing both the research and clinical divisions of Peter Mac.